Here Are Eight Of The Best Netflix Movies And Series That Are Overlooked

 Crazyhead

-If you like horror movies or you were a fan of Buffy the Vampire Killer then you are missing out if you’re not watching this original Netflix gem.
-In the same vein as Ash vs. Evil Dead and Stan Against Evil—you know, a series where a group of people fight evil things—comes this horror-comedy.
+If you like horror movies or you were a fan of Buffy the Vampire Slayer, then you are missing out if you’re not watching this original Netflix gem.
+In the same vein as Ash vs. Evil Dead and Stan Against Evil—you know, a series where a group of people fights evil things—comes this horror-comedy.
 Nerdist describes one of the best Netflix series.

 “The best part about Crazyhead is that it peppers humor throughout the action; co-stars Theobold and Wokoma bounce off each other with the perfect balance of energy.
 Artists like Gin Wigmore (who provides the show’s theme), Elle King, Dusty Springfield and The Kills offer the perfect backing soundtrack to watching Amy and Raquel get their hunt on.
 (There’s a particularly memorable scene in one episode set to Frankie Goes to Hollywood’s most famous hit, Relax.)”